Quantrail-Data/CH-Ops/docs/development/test-cluster-setup.md

 The bottom of that output lists events, which almost always name the problem.

-**`ImagePullBackOff`** means it cannot download ClickHouse.
-Check your internet connection; the first pull is a few hundred megabytes.
+**`ImagePullBackOff`** means it cannot download ClickHouse&reg;.
+Check your internet connection.
+The first pull is a few hundred megabytes.

 **`Pending`** with a message about volumes means storage is not being provisioned.
 On K3s this should work out of the box:

 ```bash
 kubectl get storageclass